konbraphat51/PdfXrefFixer.js/prompt.md

         - Cross Reference Table
         - trailer (until `EOF`)
     - If some footer already written, delete it and write a new one.
     - The input data is string of PDF data
     - The output is the fixed string of PDF data

+- Make `index.html` able to test `FixXref()` through browser GUI